Lily Poulett-Harris: Personality

 Lily Poulett-Harris' home at Peppermint Bay.
 Photograph taken in 1886.
 The caption refers to the fire that destroyed much of the home in 1896.

-A fire in October 1896 destroyed most of the Poulett-Harris homestead at Peppermint Bay, including the library.
-As a result, most of Richard Deodatus Poulett-Harris' papers were lost, including any references to his youngest daughter's life.
+A fire in October 1896 destroyed most of the Poulett-Harris homestead at Peppermint Bay.
+The family only just escaped with their lives.
+As a result of the destruction, most of Richard Deodatus Poulett-Harris' papers were lost, including any references to his youngest daughter's life.
 However, from her obituary and a few other sources, some insights can be gained into her personality.

 The obituary states that "Miss Lily was of a mirthful and happy disposition, ever endeavoring to make those with whom she came in contact – and those not a few – cheerful and happy also."

 The obituary also contains the following anecdote: "One old man tells how she stopped and obliged by cutting up some tobacco for him, and by many of such little acts and kindnesses, Miss Lily endeared herself to the whole community."

 It goes on to quote a member of her cricket team who said that "Fear... was a thing unknown to her."

 A memorial plaque dedicated to Lily can be found on the rear wall of All Saints' Anglican Church in South Hobart.
 Donated by the teachers and students of the Ladies' Grammar School and Kindergarten, it describes Lily as "bright and lovable".

 There is also a plaque dedicated to her memory at Saint Simon and Saint Jude Anglican Church in Woodbridge.